Binjhia in Bangladesh

 Prayer Points

-Ask the Lord of the harvest to thrust forth many laborers to live and work among the Binjhwari.
+Ask the Lord of the harvest to thrust forth loving and dedicated laborers to live and work among the Binjhia.

 Scripture Prayers for the Binjhia in Bangladesh.